To ensure the functionality and security of new Federal websites that collect personally identifiable information, and for other purposes.

 Length: 9 pages

-This bill was introduced on January 10, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 10, 2017, in a previous session of Congress, but it did not receive a vote.

 May 19, 2015

 This activity took place on a related bill, H.R.
 451 (114th).

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 This activity took place on a related bill, H.R.
 455.

 H.R.
 404 (115th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Bills numbers restart every two years.
 That means there are other bills with the number H.R.
 404. This is the one from the 115th Congress.